 Ensuring impact over time: buffers, permanence & risk mitigation

-Tree-Nation ensures long-term impact through a combination of project design, continuous verification, and conservative carbon accounting.
+Tree-Nation ensures long-term impact through a combination of conservative carbon accounting, project design, continuous verification, and transparency.

-Rather than relying on static guarantees, our system is built to track, adapt, and manage risk over time.
+Rather than relying on fixed guarantees, the system is designed to anticipate uncertainty, monitor performance, and maintain a margin of safety over time.

-Long-term impact is not treated as a one-time promise.
+Long-term carbon impact is not treated as a one-time outcome.

 -